babryce/powerMeter/README.md

 ## Known issues:

-* Continuous print statements will cause the flags to break
+* Continuous print statements will cause the flags to break/system hang